-Thanks to the Sewanee Pledge for the Class of 2022, the first time that a student from this class applies for internship or research assistant funding, the student will receive guaranteed funding.
-The proposal must still of high quality, meet all the requirements, and be submitted on time.
+Thanks to the Sewanee Pledge, when a student that entered the University from fall 2018 on applies for internship or research fellowship funding, the student will receive guaranteed funding.
+The proposal must still be of high quality, meet all the requirements, and be submitted on time.
 As a first-year student, a minimum 3.0 GPA is required to receive funding; after the first year, no minimum GPA is required.

 You are not eligible to receive a full internship stipend ($375/week) if you will receive more than $1000 from your internship sponsor for an 8-week internship.
 However, in cases where housing is provided for you instead of payment, you are still eligible for funding.
 If the employer pays you a very small amount or only compensates you for nominal expenses, you may also be eligible.
-Please contact Career & Leadership Development for more guidance.
+Please contact the Career Cener for more guidance.

 Yes, internship funds are available to full-time international Sewanee students.
 However, due to INS regulations, additional requirements are necessary.
 The student should contact Sewanee’s International Support Specialist (x1184) to discuss eligibility before applying for funding.

 Your GPA is only one of the criteria used.
 Be reminded that the selection committees are seeking indication that you will perform well in your internship.
 If your grades do not convey that, you will want to make sure that your proposal does.